Divorce or Reconciliation

-Your lawyer, in the response to the petition, can ask for a Conciliation hearing.
+Your lawyer, in the response to the Petition, can ask for a Conciliation Services.
 This will give you a sixty (60) day pause on the divorce.
 If the attempt at reconciliation fails, the divorce proceeding will resume sixty (60) days after the meeting.
 On the other hand, if the reconciliation takes place, that’s the end of the divorce.
 It gives both you and your spouse time to think about the past, present and future.

 How We Can Help You

 At Enholm Law, PLLC we recognize the importance of mediation in divorce.
-There’s enough distress to you, your family and even your ex-spouse.
+There’s enough stress to you, your family and even your ex-spouse.
 With good legal advice, you can minimize the pain of divorce.

 Whether or not you get a reconciliation or divorce, you need legal help.
 There is no substitute for solid legal advice from a compassionate, experienced professional.
-The Enholm Law, PLLC Phoenix Divorce Lawyer that you meet with for your free consultation has solid experience with Conciliation and Divorce court in Arizona.
+The Enholm Law, PLLC Phoenix Divorce Lawyer that you meet with for your consultation has solid experience with Conciliation and Divorce court in Arizona.
 Enholm Law, PLLC promises clear fee structures, easy affordable payment plans, comprehensive trial plans, excellent communication and ongoing training in all areas of Phoenix Family Law.
 You need to start a new life and choosing the right family law firm will work with you to make it a reality.

-Call (602)889-6273 for a free initial consultation with an attorney from the Enholm Law, PLLC Family Law Firm today.
+Call (602)889-6273 for a initial consultation with an attorney from the Enholm Law, PLLC Family Law Firm today.